mazibazi85/hello-world/README.md

 This repository is for practising the GitHub flow.
 My name is Pawel.

-Added row to train working with branches.
+Added row to train working with branches...